l50/unm_ismart_presentation/3_vulnerable_targets.md

 Let's touch on some common vulnerabilities in web applications.
 In particular, how to find them, and why they're a concern.

 ### Hidden paths in source code
-Web applications tend to have a number of endpoints that a user can browse to.
+Web applications tend to have several endpoints that a user can browse to.
 For example, if we click the side menu and then click on **Customer Feedback**:

 ![](images/sidemenu.png)

 we will be taken to [http://localhost:3005/#/contact](http://localhost:3005/#/contact).
 In this case, the endpoint is `/contact`.
 It follows a `#`, which is used to signal that a fragment identifier will follow it.
 A fragment identifier is used to grab a resource from the HTML of a given page.
 It should be noted that this is a client-side operation, which means that anything following a `#` will not be sent back to the server.

-To get a better sense of what this means, type Ctrl-Shift-I to pull up open a smaller window in the right hand side of your screen.
+To get a better sense of what this means, type Ctrl-Shift-I to pull up open a smaller window on the right-hand side of your screen.
 Let's go ahead and detach this window to make our lives easier by clicking the three vertical dots in that menu and then clicking this button:

 ![](images/devtools_doc.png)

 Next, click the **Elements** tab.
 You should now have a representation of the DOM that you can view.
 This has the HTML that makes up the page that you're interacting with in your browser.
-Type in Ctrl-f to search for something in the page.
+Type in Ctrl-f to search for something on the page.
 Input `#/contact` and hit enter.
 You should see something similar to this:

 ![](images/search_dom.png)

-It appears that in this case the `#` refers to a Hyptertext REFerence (`href`): `href="#/contact"`.
+It appears that in this case, the `#` refers to a Hypertext REFerence (`href`): `href="#/contact"`.
 If you're not familiar, an `href` is used to link to another page on a site.
 By inputting `#/contact`, we are signaling to our browser that it should try and navigate to that part of the page.
 These are used quite a bit these days because of the prevalence of single-page applications (SPA) - you should read up on these as they're out of the scope of this talk.

 To summarize the concept of an endpoint: it's an area of a web application that can be accessed via a URL through an HTTP request.

 Web applications oftentimes will have endpoints that don't have any hyperlinks associated with them.
-Sometimes these endpoints facilitate access to sensitive data, or provide a user with the ability to do some elevated action in the application that they shouldn't be able to.
+Sometimes these endpoints facilitate access to sensitive data or provide a user with the ability to do some elevated action in the application that they shouldn't be able to.
 A good place to start looking for these is in the javascript that's used for the web frontend.

-You can access this code along with a number of other incredibly helpful tools by typing Ctrl-Shift-I. This will open a smaller window in the right hand side of your screen.
+You can access this code along with a number of other incredibly helpful tools by typing Ctrl-Shift-I. This will open a smaller window on the right-hand side of your screen.
 Let's go ahead and make that easier to work with by clicking the three vertical dots in that menu and then clicking this button:

 ![](images/devtools_doc.png)

 Next, click the **Sources** tab.
-On the left you'll find a number of files that make up components of the frontend of the application:
+On the left you'll find several files used for the frontend of the application:

 ![](images/frontend_components.png)